-Tinnitus means hearing sound without an external source, such as ringing, buzzing, hissing, roaring, or pulsing noise.
-Dr. Prateek Porwal explains this term because tinnitus with dizziness, ear fullness, or hearing change can point toward important inner-ear conditions.
+Tinnitus means hearing sound without an outside source, such as ringing, buzzing, hissing, roaring or pulsing noise.
+It matters in ENT and vertigo care because tinnitus with dizziness, ear fullness, one-sided symptoms or hearing change can point toward an inner-ear pattern that should be checked clinically.

 On this page